Snepsid/gimp-plugins/README.md

 Exports each layer of the current image as individual PNG files in your chosen directory.

+### Progressive Crop

+Processes a folder of images, creating progressively smaller cropped versions.
+Each subsequent image is cropped by a specified percentage, keeping the crop centered.
+Useful for creating animation frames that zoom in or out.

+### Batch Upscale Sequence

+Processes a sequence of images, progressively increasing their size.
+Each subsequent image is scaled up by a compounding percentage, creating a smooth zoom effect when the sequence of output images is used in a video or animation.

 ## Installation

 1. Find your GIMP plugins directory: